When you’re about to get married, several legal paperwork and involvements are associated with your decision. A prenup is one of them.

 A prenup is a reasonable agreement between couples established through documents including provisions, regulations, and recommendations.

-So are you planning to prepare for a prenup but confused about what you should ask for in a prenup as a woman?
+So are you planning to prepare for a prenup but confused about what should a woman ask for in a prenup?
 Then this article is for you.

-6 Important Facts A Woman Should Ask for in a Prenup
+What Should a Woman Ask for in a Prenup : 12 Important Facts

 Although a prenuptial agreement is not legally mandatory, many professionals urge couples to have one to settle many marital issues.
 So, before you create a fair prenup, there are many procedures.
 Both sides will benefit from understanding what should be included in a prenuptial agreement in Canada and its stipulations.

-Here are six things a woman should ask for in a prenuptial agreement:
+So, what a women should ask for in a prenup?
+Here are 12 things that a woman should ask for in a prenuptial agreement:

 Any asset you bring into the marriage is premarital property.
+Here, what should a woman ask for in a prenup about premarital assets?
 You and your spouse should decide which of your property will be a community or separate property before you write your prenup.

 Assets acquired by a spouse before marriage are deemed separate property by the court.
 But after-marriage assets are considered common property.
 You can prevent unpleasant shocks in a divorce by agreeing with your spouse about which property goes in which category.

 Many of us consider our pets as our family members.
 The law also regards animals as property.
-The laws of your state will govern a divorce, so when you draft a prenuptial agreement, include a standard clause specifying who receives custody of a pet.
+The laws of your state will govern a divorce.
+So, what should a woman ask for in a prenup about her pet?
+When you draft a prenuptial agreement, include a standard clause specifying who receives custody of a pet.

 Otherwise, you might have to deal with a costly and usual custody dispute for your pets.
 If you don’t want this to happen, you should have this discussion as soon as you can, ideally before getting married or getting a pet.